evk3/hantavirus_US_distribution/README.md

 ### Step 1: Identify the closest reference sequence.
 Reads were quality trimmed, mapped to a human reference and unmapped reads were de novo assembled with SPaDes.
 Contigs were blasted and the resulting hantavirus hits were used as reference sequences for read mapping.

--Submit script to SGE scheduler node: "bash array_script.sh"
+-Submit script to SGE scheduler node: "bash array_script_denovo_V1.sh"

 -array script reads the file names in file_names.txt and submits each job, but skips every other line in file_names.txt to account for the R1/R1.fastq.gz files.